Adsorption-Group/RUPTURA_modifiaction/README.md

   investigation of design strategies for multilayer beds in breakthrough and cyclic processes.

-The extensions for cyclic PSA and multilayer bed modelling were implemented by
+The extensions for cyclic PSA, non-isothermal operations, and multilayer bed modelling were implemented by
 **Matvey E. Bobkov** (Boreskov Institute of Catalysis, SB RAS;
 Novosibirsk State University).